 As the supervisor, you will most likely not be dealing with volatile people who are impaired by substance abuse or serve mental illness.
 You are dealing with upset, sad, or angry employees.

-Often at work leaders often mistake a solution as the way to “calm the chaos”.
+At work leaders often mistake a solution as the way to “calm the chaos”.
 We go into detail on how, while in a crisis, people are unlikely to accept or even actively resist any solution, no matter how effective it may be.
 As a leader you need to build trust in your employees by showing that you care about what is upsetting them.
 Sometimes they already know the correct path forward, they need you to listen and then validate their choices.

 In the class we talk about how we can re-enforce the goals and values of the organization to achieve better buy in by employees.
 By doing this, employees are less likely to lash out or blame the organization for some slight.